 Any student who receives a score of two (2) in any of the core academic subjects of English language arts, mathematics, science or Arabic will be considered at risk in quarters 1, 2, or 3.
 If a student is at risk, the school administration will send a letter home informing the parents.
-The homeroom teacher will set up a meeting with the parent to discuss the academic weaknesses and design a plan to promote academic progress.
+The homeroom teacher will set up a meeting with the parents to discuss academic weaknesses and design a plan to promote academic progress.